-The Alternating Current panel board section of the 7300 series is located behind the decorative door in the upper left-hand corner.
-This panel contains the 120 VAC branch circuit breakers for your RV.
-One of the breakers controls the 120-volt power to the 12-volt converter section located in the lower half of the 7300.
+The Alternating Current panel board section of the series 8300 contains the 120 VAC branch circuit breakers for your RV.
+One of the breakers controls the 120-volt power to the 12-volt converter section.
 This breaker may also control another branch circuit.
 Check the label next to each breaker for what each branch circuit breaker controls.